Taillan/KCNA-KCSA/README.md

 What is a fast serverless framework for Kubernetes with a focus on developer productivity and high performance?
 Fission
 Serverless Functions as a Service for Kubernetes.

+# KCSA

+RessourceQuota = Limit for namespace
+LimitRange = limit for pod ressource